 Operational activity is focused in the South Lokichar basin.
 Work has continued in both the Amosing and Ngamia fields, with water injection testing ongoing at Ngamia-11 and continued oil production from the Ngamia-8 well.
 The Ngamia-3 well also successfully started production in June 2018.
 The produced oil from testing has been stored in the field.
-A comprehensive set of results from this program is expected in the third quarter of 2018.
+A comprehensive review of results from this program commenced in the third quarter of 2018.
 To date, the results are positive.

 Following the agreement of the terms of The Petroleum Bill, the transfer of stored crude oil from Turkana to Mombasa by road commenced on 3 June 2018.
 This milestone was marked by a ceremony attended by President H.E.
 Uhuru Kenyatta, Deputy President H.E.
 William Ruto, the Turkana County Governor, Turkana MPs as well as many other Government Ministers and officials.

-The first truck arrived at the KPRL Refinery in Mombasa on 7 June 2018, where the oil will be stored for future export.
-Initially, the trucks have transported approximately 600 bopd and this is expected to steadily increase to 2,000 bopd once the Early Oil Production System is fully operational and production testing commences from the Amosing production facility.
-A first lifting of low sulphur Kenyan crude oil from Mombasa is expected in the first quarter of 2019.
+The transfer of stored crude oil from Turkana to Mombasa by road continues, with four trucks continuing to be dispatched every two days, transporting approximately 600 bopd.
+To date, approximately 30,000 barrels of oil has been transported to Mombasa.
+The volume of oil transported by truck is expected to increase to 2,000 bopd once the Early Oil Production System is fully operational and production testing commences from the Amosing production facility.
+The first lifting of sweet Kenyan crude oil stored in Mombasa is expected in the second quarter of 2019.